phidatahq/phidata/README.md

 ## 🤖 Full Example: Build a RAG LLM App

 Let's build a **RAG LLM App** with GPT-4.
+We'll use:
+- PgVector for Knowledge Base and Storage
+- Streamlit for the front-end
+- FastApi for the back-end
-We'll use PgVector for Knowledge Base and Storage and serve the app using Streamlit and FastApi.
-Read the full tutorial <a href="https://docs.phidata.com/examples/rag-llm-app" target="_blank" rel="noopener noreferrer">here</a>.
+- Read the full tutorial <a href="https://docs.phidata.com/examples/rag-llm-app" target="_blank" rel="noopener noreferrer">here</a>.

 > Install <a href="https://docs.docker.com/desktop/install/mac-install/" target="_blank" rel="noopener noreferrer">docker desktop</a> to run this app locally.